How Do Travel Agents Make Money?

 Working with a travel

-agent offers several advantages beyond potential cost savings.
-Agents stay
+advisor offers several advantages beyond potential cost savings.
+Advisors stay

-access to a network of travel experts and resources, which they leverage to vet
+access to a network of travel experts, supplier contacts, and other resources to vet

-For travelers who believe time is money, the nominal fees charged by agents for planning and
+For travelers who believe time is money, the nominal fees possibly charged by advisors for planning and

 Conclusion